 We’ve said it before and we’ll say it again: it’s never too late to start learning a new language.
 Becoming a polyglot offers social and cognitive benefits at any stage of life, whether you’re in high school, at the peak of your professional career, or recently retired.
 That being said, there is certainly an ideal time to begin a new language — when the brain most easily absorbs new sounds and patterns — and all this happens during a child’s K-8 years.
 Here are a few of the many advantages of starting them out young.

-They’ll be more fluent later on in life.
+They’ll be more fluent later on in life

 Not only can young kids internalize grammar rules that prove tougher for adults to learn, but they are also more likely to master native-like pronunciation.
 Without the early exposure to different sounds, many adults who tackle a second language later on in life have a particularly difficult time with the accent.
 In fact, kids already begin to lose their sound reproduction abilities by the time they are 8-12 years old.
-Introducing even a few foreign vocabulary words to your youngster can increase the chance of them becoming fully fluent as an adult.
+Introducing even a few new vocabulary words to your youngster can increase the chance of them becoming fully fluent as an adult.

-They develop cultural awareness.
+They develop cultural awareness

 As we all know, learning a foreign language opens up possibilities that go far beyond holding a simple conversation.
 You can spend time in countries where your second (or third) language is spoken, form friendships with diverse groups of people, and gain more knowledge about important cultural traditions.
 The takeaway here is that kids who are exposed to another language at a young age develop an interest in all of this.
 They’ll form an appreciation for a world much larger than their backyard, resulting in an open mind and an enhanced curiosity that will stay with them as they get older.